Laura Pausini: 2015–2016: Simili, television work, and Laura Xmas

 At the 27th Lo Nuestro Awards, Pausini received a special award in recognition of her music career trajectory.
 After performing a medley of songs including the salsa version of "Se fué" with Marc Anthony, she stated that although she is Italian, "half of my heart beats Latino".

 In August 2015, Pausini co-wrote the song "Como yo sabría", with fellow Italian singer-songwriter Virginio Simonelli.
 The song was recorded by Maverick Lopes, a runner-up in the third season of La Voz Spain, mentored by Pausini herself during the competition.
 In September of the same year, Pausini, together with singers Alejandro Sanz and Ricky Martin, was a judge in the Univision talent show La banda, created by Simon Cowell.

 Pausini's eleventh studio album, Simili, was released on 6 November 2015.
 The first single from the album, "Lato destro del cuore"—"Lado derecho del corazón" in Spanish—was written by Biagio Antonacci.

-The album's title-track, after being released as its second single, was chosen as the opening song of the third season of Italian TV series Braccialetti rossi.
+The album's title track, after being released as its second single, was chosen as the opening song of the third season of the Italian TV series Braccialetti rossi.
 The album also spawned the singles "En la puerta de al lado", "Innamorata" / "Enamorada", "Ho creduto a me" / "He creído en mi" and "200 note".

 The Spanish-language version of the album, Similares, received a nomination for a Grammy Award for Best Latin Pop Album.

 In April 2016, Pausini hosted with Paola Cortellesi the variety show Laura e Paola, broadcast in Italy by Rai 1.
 The show included three episodes.
 Thanks to the show, Pausini received an award at the Premio TV 2016 as TV Personality Revelation of the Year.
 In June 2016, Pausini became the first Italian female artist to perform a tour in Italian stadiums.
 Her Pausini Stadi Tour 2016 included concerts at the San Siro Stadium in Milan, at the Stadio Olimpico in Rome, and at the Stadio della Vittoria in Bari.
 The second and third legs of the tour consisted of shows in Latin America and Europe, respectively, and concluded in October 2016.
 In late 2016, Pausini was also confirmed as a judge on the second series of La banda.

 On 4 November 2016, Pausini released her first Christmas album, Laura Xmas, titled Laura Navidad in its Spanish version.
 The album, produced by Patrick Williams and recorded with his orchestra, was launched with a performance at Disneyland Paris.